SuperFreaksDev/Super-Freaks-1-Ultimate-Edition/README.md

 Made in Game Maker Studio 2

-Game is still a WIP but is nearing completion.
-WIP Godot Port by JorJoe05: https://github.com/JorJoe05/Super-Freaks-1-Ultimate-Godot
+Game is now 100% COMPLETE!!!
+LET'S MCFREAKIN LOSE IT!!!